UC Berkeley

 Berkeley, California

-As is true in most college towns, UC Berkeley is the community's arts and culture center.
+As is true in most college towns, Berkeley is the community's arts and culture center.
 During your free time, you'll have time to explore the area around downtown Berkeley.
 Enjoy locally-sourced inspiration wherever you turn: scenic parks, famous stages, and renowned restaurants.

 California's Great America